 NEVER buy a walk‐in bath without taps fitted.
 Special fast‐fill taps are needed, even for the smallest walk‐in bath.
-They are not available in tap shops, they are custom made.

 Some walk‐in baths come with a low quality, one piece, ribbed hose of around 35mm diameter.
 This results in a long wait for the bath to drain.

 Better walk‐in baths come with a complete drainage kit with a 40mm Hepflex hose which is smooth lined inside.
 This prevents the pipe getting waste matter caught in its internal ribbing at the lowest point, which happens with normal drains with internal ribs.
 The extra diameter increases the pipe by one third of extra area, to drain the water that much quicker

 We use only body‐temperature heated air‐spas to prevent bruising to delicate skin that a water spa can cause.

 Our air‐spa system is made for hydrotherapy applications by the worlds’ leading provider in Canada.
 The system automatically self‐purges 20 minutes after usage, to help prevent passing on infections the next time it is used.

 The spa jets are designed to prevent skin bruising that can happen with normal spa jets.
 The 16 jets are roughly the size of a 10 cent coin with 6 outlets on the RIM of each jet.
 This creates a flower pattern of vigorous massage instead of a centralised blast.

 Others use standard water/air systems used in pools and standard spas which cost less than a quarter of the price.

 You can turn on a heated‐air spa before you enter the bath to heat the bath shell, you can’t do this with a water spa.